microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [(833) 422-4255](tel:(833) 422-4255) |

-### name.usa::cdc/california/state_name Active Phase (16)
+### name.usa::cdc/california/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* People eligible for the vaccine now are people 16 years and older.
-However, not all sites will have vaccines (Pfizer) for people under 18.
-Check when you book.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/colorado/state_name